PROJECTS

 Proyecto Libre

-James Sanders brings a lifetime of experiences to his idea for Proyecto Libre.
+James Sanders brings a lifetime of experiences to his conception of Proyecto Libre.

 With Proyecto Libre (Free Project), Sanders combines his Caribbean heritage and command of Afro-Latin idioms with a forward thinking, purely improvisational aesthetic by bringing musicians from both genres together in a freewheeling musical experiment.
 The ensemble made its debut in December, 2013 at the Afro-Caribbean Improvised Music Festival in Chicago.

 Proyecto Libre's core is James Sanders, violin; Avreeayl Ra, drums & wood flute; Joshua Abrams, bass; and Jean-Christophe Leroy, congas and Latin percussion.
-Harrison Bankhead is a frequent addition on cello and bass.
+The late Harrison Bankhead was a frequent addition on cello and bass.
 To keep things interesting, Sanders frequently invites additional guest musicians to explore new dynamics and interplay.
-Recent invitees include saxophonist Edward Wilkerson, drummer Michael Zerang and percussionist Bobby Delgado.
+Invitees have included saxophonist Edward Wilkerson Jr., drummer Michael Zerang and percussionist Bobby Delgado.

 Blue Violin Quartet